-Fall 2011 Eight-Week Term II April 11 Monday Pre-registration begins July 29 Friday Pre-registration ends August 1 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.
-August 10 Wednesday Registration begins August 17 Wednesday Registration ends October 6 Thursday Registration begins for Term II only October 12 Wednesday Registration ends for Term II only October 13 Thursday First day of classes October 13 Thursday Late registration begins (\$20.00 fee) October 17 Monday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
-No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered.
-October 18 Tuesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Fall 2012 Eight-Week Term II

+April 9 Monday Pre-registration begins

+July 27 Friday Pre-registration ends

+July 30 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.

+August 8 Wednesday Registration begins

+August 15 Wednesday Registration ends

+October 4 Thursday Registration begins for Term II only

+October 10 Wednesday Registration ends for Term II only

+October 11 Thursday First day of classes

+October 11 Thursday Late registration begins (\$20.00 fee)

+October 15 Monday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
+No charge for classes dropped before this deadline; students are not

+pormitted to attend classes for which they are not registered permitted to attend classes for which they are not registered.
+Tuesday Class withdrawals begin.
+Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-October 21 Friday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure).
-November 11 Friday Veteran's Day University closed November 15 Tuesday Interim grading period ends Faculty assign interim grades to show student status at midterm.
-November 23 Wednesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Tuesday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+Monday Veteran's Day University closed Wednesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-November 24 Thursday Thanksgiving Holiday University closed November 25 Friday Thanksgiving Holiday University closed November 28 Monday Final exams for graduating seniors begin December 1 Thursday Deadline for withdrawing from the university (all classes)
+Thursday Thanksgiving Holiday University closed Friday Thanksgiving Holiday University closed Monday Final exams for graduating seniors begin Thursday Deadline for withdrawing from the university (all classes).
 WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
 Students who are not enrolled for one or more semesters must apply for readmission.
-December 3 Saturday Final exams for graduating seniors end December 5 Monday Final grades for graduating seniors due December 8 Thursday Last day of classes Final exams are given on last day of classes in 8-week classes.
-December 9 Friday Final grades due for students not graduating December 10 Saturday Commencement (9:00 am) December 26 Monday Christmas Holidays begin University closed December 27 Tuesday Christmas Holidays end University closed January 2 Monday New Year's Day OSP Date - Not Yet Approved by Cabinet
+Thursday Interim grading period ends Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+Saturday Final exams for graduating seniors end Monday Final grades for graduating seniors due Friday Last day of classes Final exams are given on last day of classes in 8-week classes.
+Saturday Commencement (9:00 am) Monday Final grades due for students not graduating Friday Textbook Rental Return Due Date.
+Last day to return rental textbooks for fall.
+The late return of textbooks is not an option and books are considered purchased by the student if not returned by the deadline.
+A "Bookstore Hold" will be placed on students' accounts for the purchase amount of the books.
+Monday Christmas Holidays begin University closed Monday Wednesday Thursday Monday Thursday Thursday Saturday Monday Friday Saturday Monday Friday Friday Friday Friday

+December 31 , Christmas Holidays end University closed January 1 , New Year's Day University closed